This post may contain affiliate links. Please see our disclosure policy.

 Servings: 4

-Fast and easy, these brussel sprouts are delicious bites with parmesan cheese and fresh garlic.
+Fast and easy, these Air Fryer Parmesan Brussels sprouts are delicious bites with Parmesan cheese and fresh garlic.

 Prep: 5 minutes